-From the start, you are obliged to keep clear and accurate records of all your business transactions.
-Not only will this ensure that you keep the tax authorities happy, but you’ll find it so much easier to operate your business if you are organised and your paperwork is constantly updated.
+You are obliged to keep clear and accurate records of all your business transactions from the start.
+Keeping such records will ensure that you keep the tax authorities happy, and it will be much easier to operate your business if you are organised and keep your paperwork constantly updated.

-When the time comes to submit your VAT return (if you’re VAT registered), pass your accounts information to your accountant and complete your annual self-assessment tax return, you’ll be able to get these done quickly and efficiently – giving you more time to work on your new business.
+When it’s time to submit your VAT return (if you’re VAT registered), pass your account information to your accountant and complete your annual self-assessment tax return, you can do so quickly and efficiently – giving you more time to work on your new business.